 I was shocked and of course, very angry.
 She wasn’t my favorite employee but now she was being downright rude.
 Before I could say anything else, she told me that he was afraid to approach me and if I didn’t believe her, I should just go ask him.
 So I did.
 I went back to his office, closed the door and asked him if he felt that I was unapproachable.
 He looked really sad and said yes.
 And it broke my heart.
 I liked and respected my boss and I felt horrible because I really had no idea that he felt that way about me.

 That’s what initiated my first doctor visit.
 I started with my OBGYN.
-After metaphorically putting a mirror in front of my face and doing a lot of honest soul-searching, I decided my problem was hormonal.
-Besides the emotional stuff, my menstrual cycle, which had always been regular, was getting whacky.
+After metaphorically putting a mirror in front of my face and doing a lot of honest soul-searching, I decided that either my problem was hormonal, or I was really just a beeach.
+Besides the emotional stuff, my menstrual cycle, which had always been regular was getting whacky.
 So I was convinced it was female hormone related.
 But my doctor just shrugged it off saying I was too young for menopause and it had to be something else.
 I won’t bore you with the details.
 But it took almost two years before a doctor finally listened to me and I was eventually diagnosed with Graves Disease.

 It was really hard to accept that I’d probably not been a very nice person for a long time.
 Even though I couldn’t help it, I still feel really bad about it.
 Besides the rage and mood swings, my memory’s a bit foggy.
 So I don’t even know how many people I’ve offended!